-There are a variety of other strict UCITS rules to protect investors.
-For instance, UCITS has strict rules on delegation of fund management responsibilities and delegation to a third party does not limit the liability of a fund management company that delegates.
-Fund management companies likewise cannot invest in other funds or investment companies which it manages, unless there is prior general approval from clients.
-Compensation scheme structures are communicated to clients.
-Risk management practices apply to the whole portfolio, including instruments such as OTC derivative instruments.
-Risk management must be communicated to the competent authorities supervising the fund, including but not limited to types of derivative instruments, the underlying risks, the quantitative limits and the methods which are chosen in order to estimate the risks associated with transactions in derivative instruments regarding each managed UCITS.
-Global exposure relating to derivative instruments does not exceed the total net value of its portfolio.
-UCITS funds cannot deviate from their objectives set out in incorporation or prospectus.
+A variety of other strict UCITS rules protect investors.
+For instance, the UCITS has strict rules on the delegation of fund management responsibilities, and delegation to a third party does not limit the liability of the fund management company that delegates.
+Fund management companies likewise cannot invest in other funds or the investment companies it manages, unless there is prior general approval from the clients.
+Under the UCITS, compensation scheme structures are communicated to clients.
+Risk management practices apply to the whole portfolio, including instruments such as overthe-counter (OTC) derivative instruments, and must be communicated to the competent authorities supervising the fund, including but not limited to the types of derivative instruments, the underlying risks, the quantitative limits, and the methods chosen to estimate the risks associated with transactions in derivative instruments regarding each managed UCITS.
+Global exposure relating to derivative instruments does not exceed the total net value of the portfolio.
+A UCITS fund cannot deviate from their objectives set out in its articles of incorporation or prospectus.

-UCITS funds have strict position limits, which include (UCITS III Article 22) no more than 5 % of its assets in transferable securities or money market instruments issued by the same body (albeit there are exceptions when this can be raised to 10%, or even up to 35% if the assets are guaranteed by the Member State).
-A UCITS may not invest more than 20 % of its assets in deposits made with the same body.
-The total value of the transferable securities and the money market instruments held by the UCITS in the issuing bodies in each of which it invests more than 5% of its assets must not then exceed 40% of the value of its assets.
-A UCITS may not combine investments in transferable securities or money market instruments issued by deposits made with, and/or exposures arising from OTC derivative transactions undertaken with a single body in excess of 20 % of its assets.
+UCITS funds have strict position limits, which include (UCITS III, Article 22) no more than 5% of assets in transferable securities or money market instruments issued by the same body (albeit there are exceptions when this can be raised to 10%, or even 35%, if the assets are guaranteed by the Member State).
+A UCITS fund cannot invest more than 20% of its assets in deposits made with the same body.
+The total value of transferable securities and money market instruments held by the UCITS, where at least 5% of assets are invested in the issuing bodies, must not exceed 40% of the value of its assets.
+A UCITS fund may not combine investments in transferable securities or money market instruments issued by deposits made with and/or exposures arising from OTC derivative transactions undertaken with a single body in excess of 20% of its assets.

-Member States may raise the 5 % limit to a maximum of 25 % in the case of certain bonds when these are issued by a credit institution which has its registered office in a Member State and is subject by law to special public supervision designed to protect bond-holders.
-In particular, sums deriving from the issue of these bonds must be invested in conformity with the law in assets which, during the whole period of validity of the bonds, are capable of covering claims attaching to the bonds and which, in the event of failure of the issuer, would be used on a priority basis for the reimbursement of the principal and payment of the accrued interest.
-When a UCITS invests more than 5 % of its assets in bonds and issued by one issuer, the total value of these investments may not exceed 80 % of the value of the assets of the UCITS (UCITS III Article 22).
+Member States can raise the 5% limit to a maximum of 25% in the case of certain bonds when these are issued by a credit institution that has its registered office in a Member State and is subject by law to special public supervision designed to protect bondholders.
+In particular, sums deriving from the issue of these bonds must be invested in conformity with the asset laws that, during the whole period of validity of the bonds, are capable of covering claims attached to the bonds and which, in the event of the issuer's failure, would be used on a priority basis for the reimbursement of the principal and payment of the accrued interest.
+When a UCITS fund invests more than 5% of its assets in bonds issued by one issuer, the total value of these investments may not exceed 80% of the value of the assets of the UCITS (UCITS III, Article 22).